-It’s good to know a few basic defensive fortifications.
+It’s good to know how to build a few basic defensive fortifications.

 Be aware of the threats that you are likely to encounter and try to avoid them.

-Not disposing of trash in the correct way is guaranteed to attract vermin and scavengers, and spread disease.
+Not disposing of trash in the correct way is guaranteed to attract vermin, scavengers and spread disease.

 Carry a firearm with you whenever you can.

 This topic is another one that always causes several debates, pistol or revolver, what caliber, do you need night sights, etc. I say carry whatever you are comfortable with.